Winzana/sherl-sdk-js/docs/docs/etl.md

 ## Extract transform load

-This action launch an asynchrone task on ETL with config.
+This action launch an asynchronous ETL task using a specific configuration.

-The configuration will not be saved.
+**:warning:  The configuration will not be saved.**

 <span class="badge badge--warning">Require authentication</span>